LStackH/MERNStack-StoreDemo/README.md

 # Author Lukas Honka
+This repo includes both the backend and the frontend, Learning Diary and this README

 # MERN-Stack, Modern Online-Store Demo
-This repo includes both the backend and the frontend, Learning Diary and this README
+Utilizing MongoDB, Express, React and Node, to make a nearly fully-functional Full stack web store.
+The website allows the users to search from all the available product in the database, while providing filtering and sorting options.
+The website also allows for registering and login, with persistent user data stored in the database.
+Once logged in, the user can add products to their shopping cart, which keeps track of the added items.
+Accounts with admin role setup in the database can also access more functionalities, like creating, editing or removing products.

 # Video demo of the stack running locally:
 https://lut-my.sharepoint.com/:v:/g/personal/lukas_honka_student_lut_fi/ESFrPz3bKiFKot7nR66MY9YB-IjN9RCSD3VpH14_FgphyA?e=AsT2rt&nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJTdHJlYW1XZWJBcHAiLCJyZWZlcnJhbFZpZXciOiJTaGFyZURpYWxvZy1MaW5rIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXcifX0%3D